 \end{example}

 \begin{remark} The non-zero entries in $M_2$ are tailored specifically for use with $\cs_{\beta}$. $\lozenge$ \end{remark}

 \begin{remark} Setting

-(or any such matrix with non-zero entries in the same slots) we find that $\cs$ is $M_3$-regular if and only $\cs$ has no ``horizontal" complex tangents.
-In particular, each point in $\cs$ has a neighborhood that is $M_2$-regular or $M_3$-regular. $\lozenge$ \end{remark}
+(or any such matrix with non-zero entries in the same slots) we find that $\cs$ is $M_3$-admissible if and only if $\cs$ has no ``horizontal" complex tangents.
+In particular, each point in $\cs$ has a neighborhood that is $M_2$-admissible or $M_3$-admissible. $\lozenge$ \end{remark}

 \begin{remark} The formulas \eqref{E:LerM1} and \eqref{E:LerM2} reveal that the Leray transform does have some form of the domain independence property from Section \ref{S:Background} if we allow the use of the dual variables.
-Any two $M$-regular hypersurfaces have identical Leray kernels in the variables $(z,w) = (z_1,z_2,w_{1,M}, w_{2,M})$.
+Any two $M$-admissible hypersurfaces have identical Leray kernels in the variables $(z,w) = (z_1,z_2,w_{1,M}, w_{2,M})$.
 The $w$ variables, of course, are hypersurface dependent. $\lozenge$ \end{remark}